 Kollektif Landscape (B)

-A garden is not a project, but a relationship to be maintained with care and love.
+A garden is not a project with a definite end point, but a relationship to be maintained with care and love.
 How can the gardener’s attitude guide design processes in a changing climate?

 Jan De Wilde Kollektif Landscape